What Is Metal 3D Printing?

 Metal 3D Printing Process

-We then use specialized software to slice the drawing into multiple cross-sectional layers, with each layer representing a 20 – 60μm thickness of the final shape.
-Finally, we upload the sliced file into the machine to be printed.
-At Star, we use a Renishaw AM250, a state-of-the-art metal 3D printer for rapid prototyping and manufacturing.
+Specialized software should then be used to slice the drawing into multiple cross-sectional layers, with each layer representing a 20 – 60μm thickness of the final shape.
+Finally, the sliced file should be uploaded into the machine to be printed.
+An example of the kind of machine best for this work is the Renishaw AM250, a state-of-the-art metal 3D printer for rapid prototyping and manufacturing.

 Metal 3D Printing Tolerances